 Always A Struggle

 It’s practically impossible to find clean copies of this album that sound good.
 We went through a big pile of our best copies this week and eventually found the sound (and surfaces) we were looking for.
-I can’t tell you how many copies we had to toss because they were noisy, had marks that played, weak sonics, or suffered from all three shortcomings.
+I can’t tell you how many copies we had to toss because they were noisy, had marks that played (minor ones on side 2 aside), weak sonics, or suffered from all three shortcomings.

 This Guy Liked It a Lot Too

 “I loved that record because it was so simple.
 And there was so much to see and to hear.
 It was just Paul.
 There was no adornment at all … There was no attempt made to compete with the things he had already done.
 And so out he stepped from the shadow of the Beatles.”

 Neil Young inducting Paul McCartney into the Rock and Roll Hall of Fame in 1999.